ericphanson/BenchmarkHistograms.jl/README.md

                                         Counts
 min: 1.917 ns (0.00% GC); mean: 2.040 μs (0.00% GC); median: 2.257 μs (0.00% GC); max: 3.552 μs (0.00% GC).
 ```

+See also <https://tratt.net/laurie/blog/entries/minimum_times_tend_to_mislead_when_benchmarking.html> for another example of where looking at the whole histogram can be useful in benchmarking.